 Domain Registrars are a unique industry.
 Since ICANN issues all domain names, leaving Registrars mainly as bookkeepers, there is not a ton of scope to offer completely different products.
 At the end of the day, you simply need a domain name that you can associate with a server where your data lives.

 And yet, not all domain registrars are the same (which is why you are reading this post, I’m guessing).
 I’ve tried dozens and have had every problem imaginable.
-There is no such thing as a “best” domain registrar.
-Everybody has tradeoffs.
-And Namecheap and Google are actually good examples of very different approaches to domain registration.
+Namecheap and Google are actually good examples of very different approaches to domain registration.

-I was a Day One customer of Google Domains back at their launch, and I’ve been a customer (and consultant to customers) of Namecheap coming up on 10 years.
+I was day one customer of Google Domains back at their launch, and I’ve been a customer of Namecheap coming up on 10 years.

 For long-term projects, company structure matters really more than anything else.
 An investor-funded startup will have very different incentives than a publicly-traded company.
 And a product that directly makes a profit will be treated differently than a product that complements a company’s main profit center.